suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 - How do you solve a problem that you have already tried and failed to solve?
 - What is your source control strategy?
 - How would you validate your solution?
-- How would you rapid prototype an idea?
+- How would you rapidly prototype an idea?
 - Someone found a bug in your code.
 How would you fix a bug in your code?

 What are your thoughts on: